rangle/angular-training-slides/slides/src/content/ngrx.md

 ---

-## How Do We Interract With Actions
+## How Do We Interact With Actions

 ### A store is: